AustejaJak/NumberTap/README.md

 ![GameOver page](https://github.com/AustejaJak/NumberTap/blob/39cf72ae2333187375bf63139beb303a03b532d6/over.png)

+In the gameover screen not only current score is displayd, but also your highscore, so you can track your progress and compare it with your friends.

 #### The ways you can lose
 * Off screen: By user flying out of the screen.
 * Collision: By hitting the pipe.